Unlike other airlines, FAA won’t let Horizon fly without anti-collision system

 It states the FAA had initiated publication of a notice that “reinforces the statutory and regulatory requirements” and would give airlines 90 days to revise any policies that ease the TCAS requirement contrary to the regulation.

-That spurred the February memo to Horizon flight crews telling them the three-day relief options were “no long useable.”
+That spurred the February memo to Horizon flight crews telling them the three-day relief options were “no long usable.”

 But on Feb.
 24, the FAA issued another memo declaring the December memo “rescinded effective immediately.”